hallowslab/pymap/README.md

 * If running the CLI remove the pipe to /dev/null
 * Add admin functionality (WIP)
 * Configure logging for both Flask and Celery (WIP)
+* need to finish the documentation for running the app with another webserver such as nginx or apache

 ### Notes